-2023 2022
+2024 2023

-Rent \$ 325,191 \$ 325,191
+Food \$ 628,744 Ş 321,191

-Food 321,191 282,176
+Rent • 279,088 325,191

-Gift cards 32,984 47,219
+Gift cards 26,419 32,984

-Advertising 8,321 40,860
+Advertising 7,534 8,321

-Other 127,011 43,747
+Other 53,227 127,011

-Total \$ 814,698 \$ 739,193
+Total \$ 995,012 814,698

 The majority of contributed nonfinancial assets are rent, food, gift cards for fundraising purposes, advertising and other items the Organization utilizes to provide their services.
 The estimated fair value of these services is based on information provided by third parties and market prices.
-None of the contributed nonfinancial assets contain donor restrictions at December 31, 2023 and 2022.
+None of the contributed nonfinancial assets contain donor restrictions at December 31, 2024 and 2023.

 The Organization receives in-kind rental relief from the Vancouver Housing Authority where Share operates two different facilities to house individuals and families.
-The value of this rent relief was approximately \$325,000 for 2023 and 2022.
+The value of this rent relief was approximately \$279,000 and \$325,000 for 2024 and 2023, respectively.
 The Organization receives substantially all food supplies from Surplus Food Commodities, local area grocers and public donations.
 In addition, the Organization is qualified to purchase food from the Clark County Food Bank at a reduced rate.
 The fair value of donated items and discounts has been estimated and recorded in the accompanying statements of activities.
-The fair value of such items was approximately \$322,000 and \$282,000 for 2023 and 2022, respectively.
+The fair value of such items was approximately \$629,000 and \$322,000 for 2024 and 2023, respectively.
 The continued availability of these food supply resources is essential to the Organization's program services.

-Note 15 - Commitments and Contingencies
+Note 14 - Commitments and Contingencies